kodabots/kodabots-ios-sdk/README.md

 - Invoke ```KodaBotsSDK.shared.initialize()```
 - If previous method returned true, you can then call ```KodaBotsSDK.shared.generateViewController(config:KodaBotsConfig?, callbacks:((KodaBotsCallbacks)->Void)?)``` to obtain ViewController which you can insert into your custom view or start as separate view controller
 ## 3. Methods overview
-- getUnreadCount
+- getUnreadCount is available without initialization of webview, inside ```KodaBotsSDK```, returns unread count of messages
-- sendBlock
+- sendBlock is available after initialization of webview, inside ```KodaBotsWebViewViewController```, returns true if send to webview, false if not initialized
-- syncUserProfile
+- syncUserProfile is available after initialization of webview, inside ```KodaBotsWebViewViewController```, returns true if send to webview, false if not initialized